 Complex-valued sequences with quantized elements

-Elements of spreading sequences are complex values which follow the quantized constellations are adopted for MUSA [19].
-Example of QPSK and 9-QAM constellations are illustrated in Figure 4.
+Elements of spreading sequences of complex values which follow the quantized constellations are adopted for MUSA [19].
+Example of QPSK and 9-QAM constellations are illustrated in Figure 5.
 The total available numbers of sequences are 4N and 9N respectively where N is the spreading factor.
-Usually a subset of sequences should be identified in order to make the allocation and detection of sequences manageable.
-The selection of sequences should be based on the cross-correlation property, e.g. joint design of quantized constellation and Welch-bound can be considered.
-Example sets of such sequences can be found in Annex X.3.
+Example subsets of such sequences can be found in Annex X.3.